 - have received a Wisconsin public high school diploma or HSED within the past three years

-- be under the age of 21 years at initial eligibility
+- be under the age of 21 years on the 1st of September of the year of initial eligibility

-- be in a first degree program or moving directly from a WTCS or UWC with at least 24 successful credits at that institution
+- be in the first year of a baccalaureate degree program or moving directly from a WTCS or UW Branch Campus with at least 24 successful credits at that institution

-- be enrolled full time in a UW System university based in Wisconsin
+- be enrolled full time in a UW System four year comprehensive university based in Wisconsin

 - be a PELL recipient at initial eligibility